JSBSim-Team/jsbsim/joss_paper/paper.md

 All the moment definitions are evaluated and summed for each axis.
 JSBSim then calculates an additional moment based on the current forces and the moment arm between the current cg and the MRC.

 A quite unique feature of the FDM is that users can also define *custom functions* in their XML configuration files.
 The functions may access to the whole set of properties exposed by the model, which can be variables and updated at runtime, and define themselves new variables.
 This enables all kind of special behaviors and interconnections between subsystem and allows to confine the specific model's peculiarities in the input files rather than cluttering the code.

-The property system used by JSBSim, which is essentially the same as the one used by [FlightGear](https://www.flightgear.org), is a highly versatile way to create and access data using a hierarchical structure.

 ### Propulsion